Why is My Dog Bleeding From Her Vagina?

 - Anestrus: a period of sexual inactivity either after she has given birth to puppies or if the heat cycle has otherwise finished.
 Bleeding from the vagina should not occur during this stage.

-Heat begins in bitches at 6-8 months of age and is sometimes able to manifest earlier in smaller dogs or later in breeds of a larger size.
+Heat begins in dogs at 6-8 months of age and is sometimes able to manifest earlier in smaller dogs or later in breeds of a larger size.
 The heat cycle is repeated a couple of times a year, i.e. it occurs approximately every 6 months.
 In younger females up two years of age, irregularities may appear in the cycle.

-Generally the changes which the bitch experiences both physically and behaviorally resolve naturally without need of any intervention.
+Generally the changes which the female dog experiences both physically and behaviorally resolve naturally without need of any intervention.
 In a healthy dog, it is likely she will bleed from her private parts simply because she is in the proestrus cycle of her heat period.
 However, she should not bleed during any other part of her heat cycle.
 If this occurs, you will need to determine the cause.
 If she is in pain, has purulent discharge or other symptoms, it may be a veterinary emergency.

 If a dog is bleeding through the vulva not in heat and is sterilized, it could also be related to her estrus cycle.
 If a dog is bleeding even though she has been spayed, it is possible she has an ovarian remnant.
 Even if it is small, it can cause sufficient hormone release to initiate the heat cycle.
 This is relatively rare, so it is more likely the dog is bleeding from her vagina for the reasons below.